codex-team/codex.bot/README.md

 # @codex_bot
 Platform for integration of services into messengers.
-It simple.
-Applications written with our SDK will be available in all supported messengers.
+It's simple.
+Applications written with [our SDK](https://github.com/codex-bot/sdk-python) will be available in all supported messengers.

 # Messengers
 Currently we support these messengers.
 We will add several ones soon.